 This paradigm has also been adapted for regex synthesis.
 Raza et al.~\cite{raza2015compositional} decompose tasks using phrase-structure parsing of natural language descriptions, allowing sub-regexes to be synthesized independently.
 Chen et al.~\cite{chen2023data} leverage LLMs to generate initial regex sketches, refining them by aligning components with substrings of positive examples.
 While these approaches highlight the benefits of decomposition, they rely on auxiliary supervision—such as natural language descriptions or externally generated sketches—limiting their applicability in purely example-driven settings.

-Recent works have attempted decomposition using only input-output examples. \forest~\cite{ferreira2021forest} utilizes heuristic-based common substring identification, while \splitregex~\cite{JALC-2025-157} employs a neural model to predict segmentation points.
-However, a critical limitation of these approaches is their reliance on strong structural priors: both rigidly assume that the top-level operator is always a Concatenation.
+Recent works have attempted decomposition using only input-output examples.
+To handle structurally diverse patterns that inherently require Union operators, earlier evolutionary approaches~\cite{BartoliDMT16} bypassed explicit structural decomposition by employing a data-level separate-and-conquer strategy, iteratively extracting subsets of examples and joining the resulting sub-expressions with top-level Unions.
+In contrast, recent decomposition-focused methods impose strong structural priors: \forest~\cite{ferreira2021forest} utilizes heuristic-based common substring identification, while \splitregex~\cite{JALC-2025-157} employs a neural model to predict segmentation points.
+However, a critical limitation of these modern approaches is that both rigidly assume that the top-level operator is always a Concatenation.
 This assumption severely hinders recursive decomposition.
 Because Concatenation is associative, repeatedly applying a Concatenation-only splitter results in a flat sequence of sub-problems rather than a deep hierarchical structure.
 Consequently, these methods lack the flexibility to handle nested structures where Union operators appear at the top level or are interleaved with Concatenations.

-\paragraph{Positioning of Our Work} \resyn advances compositional synthesis by introducing a generalized recursive framework.
+\paragraph{Positioning of Our Work.} \resyn advances compositional synthesis by introducing a generalized recursive framework.
 Unlike prior works that rely on fixed structural assumptions, we employ a learnable \router that dynamically determines whether to decompose the problem via Concatenation (using a \segmenter) or Union (using a \partitioner).
 This flexibility allows for a principled, bottom-up composition that mirrors the complex syntactic structure of real-world regexes, achieved without requiring additional supervision.